grafana/terraform-provider-grafana/website/docs/r/dashboard.html.md

 ## Import

-Existing organizations can be imported using the dashboard "slug" which can be obtained from the url of the dashboard in Grafana (e.g. `https://grafana.mydomain.com/d/abcdef-gh/dashboard-slug`)
+Existing dashboards can be imported using the dashboard "slug" which can be obtained from the url of the dashboard in Grafana (e.g. `https://grafana.mydomain.com/d/abcdef-gh/dashboard-slug`)

 ```